ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ## Open Issues

 1. API to configure text alignment of column content and column headers (e.g. right align numeric columns but left align string columns).
 We'll update the HLD with a recommendation once we reach consensus on which alternatives to pursue (you're welcome to comment with ideas now though).
-2. The APIs in this document are examples, not yet proposals.
-Once we agree on high-level direction I will do more prototyping to propose concrete APIs.
+2. Resolve overlap between this document and the [Mapping Table Column proposal](https://github.com/ni/nimble/pull/1220/).